instnt-inc/instnt-react-js/README.md

     "zip" : "11230"
   }
   ```
-  After submitting your data you will receive an event of type `transaction.processed ` (refer to [Event Processing](#event-processing) for more event types) located at `event.type`.
+  After submitting your data, you will receive an event of type `transaction.processed ` (refer to [Event Processing](#event-processing) for more event types) located at `event.type`.
 This means your transaction was processed successfully by our backend.

-  At the same time you will see a data object at ```event.data``` that contains the following:
+  At the same time, you will see a data object at ```event.data``` that contains the following:
   ```javascript
     {
         "status": String,